Basics of Caring for a Cat: Mastering the Art of Feline Companionship - PetSweetJoy

 • Affectionate Behavior: Happy cats love a good cuddle.
 If your feline friend enjoys being petted and seeks out human companionship, you’ve hit the jackpot.

-Now, let’s talk about the not-so-happy signs.
-It’s crucial to recognize stress or discomfort.
 It’s important to be able to recognize the signs of stress or discomfort in cats, as these can lead to health problems and behavioral issues.
 Some common signs of stress in cats include:

 • Ears on Alert: Flattened ears signal anxiety or feeling threatened.
 Keep an eye on those ears, they’re your cat’s emotional barometer.